zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 4. Using [Method1], get the parent zone of *Child Zone*.

-5. Obtain the name server IP addresses per name server names for the delegation using [Method4].
+5. Obtain the name server IP addresses per name server name for the delegation using [Method4].

 6. Make a set of the name server names that resolve into at least one